Thank you for your interest in Hills Road Sixth Form College.

 are living with their parent(s) in the Local Authority defined area served by the CAP schools (as defined by this list of 'in-area' postcodes

 All other applicants are classified as 'out-area'.
 We strongly encourage 'out-area' applications, offers from which are continuing to increase each year.
-For example, 250 out of 400 qualified out-area applicants in 2016 received an offer in either April or August.
+A record number of 260 out of 400 qualified out-area applicants received an offer in April 2017 (and a further 70 out of 150 qualified out-area applicants received a ‘post-results’ offer in August 2017).
 ‘Out-area’ applicants are encouraged to apply to more than one CAP centre to keep options open, and are also strongly advised to make provision in their own local area.

-1. If you attend a CAP school, you should apply through UCAS Progress according to the internal timescales set by your school and no later than Thursday 12th January 2017, our deadline date.
+How to apply 1.
+If you attend a CAP school, you should apply through UCAS Progress according to the internal timescales set by your school and no later than Wednesday 10th January 2018, our deadline date.

 The UCAS Progress online system is also available to some other schools, including:

-2. All other applicants should apply using the Hills Road Application Form (link below).
+2. All other applicants, including those who are moving-in to the area, should apply using the Hills Road Application Form (link below).